-GRCC's Bob & Aleicia Woodrick Center for Equity and Inclusion presents the 18th annual Latino Youth Conference "The Power of Dreams" (El Poder De Soñar) March 7, 2017, 9 a.m.- 2 p.m., Grand Rapids Community College Gerald R. Ford Fieldhouse.
+GRCC's Bob & Aleicia Woodrick Center for Equity and Inclusion presents the 20th Annual Latino Youth Conference "The Power of Dreams" (El Poder De Soñar), Tuesday, March 5, 2019, 9 a.m.- 2 p.m., Grand Rapids Community College Gerald R. Ford Fieldhouse.

 The Latino Youth Conference was created to encourage and motivate all youth to strive for educational excellence.
 It is our hope that this conference helps students to realize that higher education is a vehicle for a successful future.

-The Latino Youth Conference will celebrate its eighteenth year in Grand Rapids.
+The Latino Youth Conference Committee invites you to share your expertise and invest in our community’s youth by submitting a workshop proposal for the 20th Annual Latino Youth Conference.
 The conference seeks to encourage and motivate West Michigan 8th grade middle school students to look beyond the goal of high school graduation to higher education.

 The conference is free and open to all interested 8th grade students.

 For student registration questions please contact Julie Mushing, firstname.lastname@example.org.

 Scholarships are awarded in the amount of $1,000 to seniors in high school (see sidebar for cover, application and recommendation form).

 - Be of Hispanic Heritage